jina-ai/examples/pokedex-with-bit/README.md

 # Search Pokemon Images with Jina

+ATTENTION: There is some WIP in this example and it is not currently working.

 In this example, we use [BiT (Big Transfer)](https://github.com/google-research/big_transfer), to build an end-to-end **neural image search** system.
 You can use this demo to index an image dataset and query the most similar image from it.

 Features that come out of the box: